-The first step is to meet with Dr. Mansfield.
-She will discuss your individual situation, answer your questions and perform an ultrasound to evaluate your uterus.
-Next, she will schedule a water ultrasound or an HSG to further evaluate your uterus.
+The first step is to meet with us.
+We will discuss your individual situation, answer your questions and perform an ultrasound to evaluate your uterus.
+Next, we will schedule a water ultrasound or an HSG to further evaluate your uterus.

 Once we determine that your uterus is capable of carrying a pregnancy and your medical examination and blood tests are normal, you are all set to look for your donor.
 We will guide you each step of the way.

 Many couples start the process of donor selection as they undergo screening tests.
 From the time you select a donor, it is usually two months before your embryo transfer.